UCSD-PL/veridrone/_drafts/2015-09-29-embedding-C-in-TLA-part-1.markdown

 ### Our Imperative Language Semantics (Version 1)

+> Embedding a Total, Deterministic Language

+> Let's begin by looking at a total, deterministic language.
+> We define the syntax of the programming language as the following inductive type.

 To embed programs in RLTL, we first need a semantics for the language we're embedding.
 In this case we follow the standard approach of giving the language an *operational semantics* in terms of an inductively-defined